 When it's done, it gives me a report of what files were moved, so that I know exactly what was moved.
 If I need to go back in history to check on that, I can do that, and it's all there for you in the UI.

-Michael Smith: Heaven forbid you needed to roll back to a prior version on the production server, you could do that with a few clicks and you’d be deployed.
+Michaela Light: Heaven forbid you needed to roll back to a prior version on the production server, you could do that with a few clicks and you'd be deployed.

 George Murphy: Absolutely.
 What you can do, you've got a couple of different ways you can do it.
 You can ask it to remove files for you, or you can say, “Okay, go to this build and push the files out for this build,” and it will do all of that for you.

-Michael Smith: Wow.
-I’m excited about your talk at Into The Box.
-I want to change gears for a moment, and ask some other questions, if that’s okay.
+Michaela Light: Wow.
+I'm excited about your talk at Into The Box.
+I want to change gears for a moment, and ask some other questions, if that's okay.

 George Murphy: Yeah, that's fine.

-Michael Smith: Why are you proud to develop in ColdFusion George?
+Michaela Light: Why are you proud to develop in ColdFusion George?

 George Murphy: I proud to develop in ColdFusion because ColdFusion has been a very, very exciting product for me.
 I've watched the product grow and mature, and it's keeping up with all the latest technologies.
 Developing this product has been very, very good for me, it's been able to feed my family and to take care of those personal things, and it's a fun product to develop with.

-Michael Smith: It lets you do things fast too.
+Michaela Light: It lets you do things fast too.

 George Murphy: Yes.
 That's the most important thing because many clients, they don't have the time to go into these huge waterfall projects where it takes months and years to kick it out the door.
 They may have a couple of months at best, and ColdFusion allows me to deliver on that.

-Michael Smith: I know you do a lot of projects in the government sector.
+Michaela Light: I know you do a lot of projects in the government sector.
 Is ColdFusion popular there?

 George Murphy: Yes, it still is, despite what you may have heard.
 ColdFusion is still alive and well in the government, and new projects are being produced in it all the time.
 With a lot of the new ColdBox products that are coming out, they're really adopting this product, and I'm very happy about that.
 The thing that makes it different from a lot of the other products out there is the turnaround time.
 It can be turned around very rapidly.

-Michael Smith: What would it take to make ColdFusion even more alive this year?
+Michaela Light: What would it take to make ColdFusion even more alive this year?

 George Murphy: One of the things that I would like to see on a personal note is, I would like to see us be able to integrate more of the different Java products into ColdFusion because ColdFusion is running on top of Java.
 For example, I'm working on a project right now, where we want to integrate a Hibernate inverse, which is an auditing system that's part of the Hibernate package.